Skip to content

 • public web chat for normal usage

-• private tailnet web chat for internal or sensitive usage
+• private web chat through Tailscale for internal or sensitive usage

 • Telegram still public if you want it